-NCERT Solutions for Class 10 English First Flight Chapter 2 Poem - Fire and Ice help students understand Robert Frost's reflective poem in an easy and simple way.
-The poem discusses two powerful human emotions - desire (goes with fire) and hatred (goes with ice) and 'how they could bring the end of the world'.
+The Class 10 English First Flight Chapter 2 Poem - Fire and Ice by Robert Frost's is a reflective poem that discusses two powerful human emotions - desire (goes with fire) and hatred (goes with ice) and 'how they could bring the end of the world'.
 In only a few lines, the poet provides a profound message about the influence of human emotions and their hypothetical consequences.

-These NCERT Solutions outline the storyline of the poem line-by-line detailing the meaning of the poem, its theme, and the poetic devices used.
+The NCERT Solutions for this chapter outlines the storyline of the poem detailing the meaning of the poem line-by-line, its theme, and the poetic devices used.
 The answers are composed in simple language which is easy for students to use to help them prepare for exams and improve their poetry understanding.
 In doing so, it helps support their learning experience and their enjoyment in English literature.

-Download NCERT Solutions for Class 10 English First Flight Poem Chapter 1 Fire and Ice in our free PDF, curated by experts for easy understanding and effective exam revision.
+Download NCERT Solutions for Class 10 English First Flight Poem Chapter 1 Fire and Ice, curated by experts for easy understanding and effective exam revision.
+Click on the link below to download the free PDF of the solutions

 Ans.
 The rhyme scheme of the poem is- This rhyme scheme helps in bringing out the contrasting ideas of 'fire' and 'ice' presented in the poem.
 The poet mentions that both fire and ice are probable ends of this world.
 He talks about how fire represents desire and can therefore be a cause of the end of the world.
 Frost also mentions ice in between to symbolise that the coldness and indifference towards one another will be enough to end the world.
 In the second stanza, he says that he knows of enough hate in the world to be sure that even destruction through ice . would be sufficient to bring about the end of the world.